Debt Consolidation

 Debt Consolidation Loan

 A debt consolidation loan is when you borrow money to pay off other debt.
-The money from the new loan pays off the other debts, the accounts are often closed, and then you only make payments on this one new loan.
-A debt consolidation loan will often have a lower interest rate than what your other debts are charging you.
+The money from the new loan pays off the other debts, and then you only make payments on this one new loan.
+A debt consolidation loan will often have a lower interest rate than what your other debts are charging you and can be used to consolidate debts such as bills, credit cards, a line of credit, or an overdraft.

 There might also be better terms and conditions, but each lender is different.
-When you apply for a consolidation loan, getting approved can become more difficult if you’re behind on your payments, or it could put assets like your home at risk if you use them as collateral.
-But the biggest danger with consolidation loans is that you can end up doubling your debt if you don’t carefully live with a budget while you’re paying off the loan.
+When you apply for a consolidation loan through a debt consolidation company, getting approved can become more difficult if you’re behind on your payments.
+But the biggest danger with these loans is that you can end up accumulating the same amount of debt you consolidated by the time you pay off the loan if you don’t carefully live with a budget while you’re paying off the loan.
+That’s why it can be a good idea to speak with a credit counsellor when you’re considering debt consolidation loans.
+They can help you create a budget and a plan to ensure your debt is paid off within a reasonable time period and not re-accumulated.

 Pros: